noahtjkim/noahtjkim.github.io/_posts/2024-07-30-Markdown-Tutorial.md

 #### Markdown Basics
 Horizontal Lines
-Use three dashes to create a horizontal line, like the one above.
+Use three dashes to create a horizontal line, like the one below.
 `---`